 Automating your landing pages eliminates manual tasks like contact and data entry, sending manual emails, adding contacts to specific workflows, and segmenting contacts.
 If you’re using a CRM, or even most of the email marketing tools, you’ll be able to use their automated landing page feature.

 Workflow and marketing ops

 Automating your workflow and marketing ops keeps you organized.
-It also improves your company’s ability to scale by reinforcing your marketing strategy with budgeting, analysis, metrics, workflows, and infrastructure.
-It covers everything that you need to manage your marketing, all in one place.
+It also improves your company’s ability to scale.
+How?
+It does so by reinforcing your marketing strategy with budgeting, analysis, metrics, workflows, and infrastructure.
+So, in the end, it covers everything that you need to manage your marketing, all in one place.